GoodchildTrevor/Ballot_processing/README.md

 * Applying the change function with dataframe and column name as arguments.
 * Then, the script creates a new dataframe df_third that counts how many times each value appears in the respective column of df_second.
 * The result is sorted in descending order, and then processed by the results function.
-* After that, the script calculates the total points for each movie in df_movies and sorts the result in descending order.
+* Also the script calculates the total points for each movie in df_movies and sorts the result in descending order.
 * In the final part, this processed data is written into an Excel workbook (ws) using Openpyxl.
 Additionally, it writes down nomination names and "points" into the first row of the Excel workbook.
 The final workbook is saved to the file system with the filename fn.